socieboy/forum/README.md

 http://socieboy.com/forum

-### Help with translations
+### Translations
+- [x] English
+- [x] Spanish
+- [x] Danish

-Currently the forum is developed in English and Spanish language but it's already configured to support other languages, if you want to contribute in this package with your native language copy the folder src/Lang/en/ and translate all keys to your language and send a pull request.
+If you want to contribute in this package with your native language copy the folder src/Lang/en/ translate all keys to your language and send a pull request.